Steven Butler's Family History Website

 On October 20, 1884, in Franklin County, Tennessee, John W. Miles married his third wife, twenty-one-year-old Margaret E. Hodge.
 A little more than a year later, on August 18, 1885, their first and only child, a boy named Charles Wesley Miles, was born.
 The following month, on September 24, John W.'s third child with Mary Alice Hefner, Myrtle M. Miles, was born.

 In December 1885, John W. suddenly and inexplicably abandoned his wife and child and reportedly went to Alabama, either taking Mary Alice Hefner with him, or sending for her soon afterward.
-It is believed that they initially settled in Lowndes County, where two more children, Cora Alice and Eulicious Binum, were born in 1888 and 1892, respectively.
+It is believed that they initially settled in Lowndes County, where two more children, Cora Alice Miles and Eulicious Binum Miles, were born in 1888 and 1892, respectively.

-In 1892, after her husband had been gone for nearly seven years, Margaret Hodge Miles filed for divorce in Franklin County Court, which cleared the way for her to legally marry Seaborn E. Jones, by whom she already had two children, daughters Daisy and Nettie, born in 1891 and 1892, respectively.
+In 1892, after her husband had been gone for nearly seven years, Margaret Hodge Miles filed for divorce in Franklin County Court, which cleared the way for her to legally marry Seaborn E. Jones, by whom she already had two children, daughters Daisy Jones and Nettie Jones, born in 1891 and 1892, respectively.

 It is not known whether John W. Miles and Mary Alice Hefner were ever legally married, but in 1893, they and their five children left Alabama and went to Texas, where it appears that they initially settled in Johnson County.
 They may have also lived for a time in Ellis County, before finally settling in the far southeastern section of Collin County.
 There, in 1898, John W. Miles bought 100 acres of flat, open farmland about three-and-a-half miles northwest of the tiny town of Josephine, established in the late 1880s on a line of the St. Louis Southwestern Railway.